What we do

 Economic Opportunity

 - 5 programs: Your Next Job, Job & Life Skills classes, Library to Business, Workforce Development & Career Readiness, and ESL & Citizenship classes.
-In addition, the Foundation supports the Library’s professional development, learning, and other administrative programs.
+In addition, the Foundation supports The Library’s professional development, learning, and other administrative programs.

-The Foundation also leads advocacy efforts to increase public funding for the Library, helps facilitate the national Library Support Network, and manages the Stim Bullitt Civic Courage Scholarship.
+The Foundation also leads advocacy efforts to increase public funding for The Library, helps facilitate the national Library Support Network, and manages the Stim Bullitt Civic Courage Scholarship.

 THE SEATTLE PUBLIC LIBRARY BOARD OF TRUSTEES AND BOARD MEETINGS